rbmetcalf/Practical-Statistics/README.md

 ## Practical Statistics for Physics & Astronomy
- Universita di Bologna, Dipartimento di Astronomia & Astrofisica (DIFA)
+ *Universita di Bologna, Dipartimento di Astronomia & Astrofisica (DIFA)*

 This is the mean website for the course.

 Teachers: Ben Metcalf (robertbenton.metcalf@unibo,it) and Mahmoud Hashim (mahmoudyousif.hashim@unibo.it)

+**SIGNUP**

+To sign up for news about assignemts, changes in class times and location and for access to the computer lab assignemts you must signup [here](https://docs.google.com/spreadsheets/d/17i4gVVJeGUyKhs0pyxkJtaKd6tF3AbTofZ9CBM3-7kg/edit#gid=0).

 **Lecture Notes**